microsoft/rnx-kit/packages/align-deps/README.md

 <!--remove-block end-->

-`@rnx-kit/align-deps` manages dependencies for an npm package, based on its needs and requirements.
+`@rnx-kit/align-deps` is a tool for managing dependencies within a repository and across many repositories.
+It ensures that your packages are using compatible dependencies and versions, given a set of [requirements](#requirements), based on [customizable presets](#presets) with known good packages and versions that are curated from real apps.
+You can even bring your own presets that are tailored to your needs.

 Note that this tool was previously known as `dep-check`, but we renamed to avoid name clashes and other reasons.
 For more details, you can read the RFC:
 <https://github.com/microsoft/rnx-kit/pull/1757>.

-If you want to learn how align-deps is used at Microsoft, and see a demo of how it works in a monorepo, you can watch the
-["Improve all the repos – exploring Microsoft’s DevExp"](https://youtu.be/DAEnPV78rQc?t=1085) talk by [@kelset](https://github.com/kelset) and [@tido64](https://github.com/tido64) at React Native Europe 2021.
+If you want to learn how `align-deps` is used at Microsoft, and see a demo of how it works in a monorepo, you can watch the ["Improve all the repos – exploring Microsoft’s DevExp"](https://youtu.be/DAEnPV78rQc?t=1085) talk by [@kelset](https://github.com/kelset) and [@tido64](https://github.com/tido64) at React Native Europe 2021.